-Histamine neurons forms part of the neurotransmitter network promoting arousal in the brain.
-Histamine levels are high in the daytime and low during sleep.
+Histamine neurons form part of the neurotransmitter network promoting arousal.
+Histamine levels are high in daytime and low during sleep.
 Drugs which reduce histamine function (H1 receptor antagonists or antihistamines) reduce arousal.
-Antihistamine medications which cross the blood-brain barrier, such as promethazine and diphenhydramine, are widely used over the counter and prescribed to promote sleep.
-Unfortunately they are not selective for histamine, and their actions at other brain receptors (particularly antagonism at cholinergic, noradrenergic and (promethazine) dopaminergic receptors contribute to an adverse side effect profile.
+Antihistamine medications which cross the blood-brain barrier, such as promethazine and diphenhydramine, are widely used ‘over-the-counter’ and prescribed to promote sleep.
+Unfortunately they are not selective for histamine, and their actions at other brain receptors (particularly antagonism at cholinergic, noradrenergic and (promethazine) dopaminergic receptors contribute to the adverse effect profile.
 The most selective available medication is very low dose doxepin, which at doses from 1-6mg has little or no effect at brain receptors other than H1 receptor antagonism.
-This drug is now approved in USA for insomnia, but is not available in Europe.
-Esmirtazapine, the S-enantiomer of mirtazapine is also selective for H1 receptors, and is in trials for insomnia at present (Ruwe 2016, Ivgy-May 2015).
+This drug is approved in USA for insomnia, but is not available in Europe.
+Esmirtazapine, the S-enantiomer of mirtazapine is also selective for H1 receptors, and is undergoing evaluation (Ruwe 2016, Ivgy-May 2015).

-Orexin is a neurotransmitter which is intimately involved in sleep and waking.
+Orexin is a neurotransmitter intimately involved in sleep and waking.
 When the orexin receptors OR1 and OR2 in the hypothalamus are activated they promote waking, and antagonists for these have been found to promote sleep.
 Several receptor antagonists have been developed and one, suvorexant, is licensed in the USA for insomnia (Herring et al., 2012).
-These drugs are not yet available in Europe but several agents are being tested there in clinical trials.
+These drugs are not yet available in Europe but several agents are being evaluated in clinical trials.

-Melatonin is a natural hormone that is produced in the pineal gland and which has an important role in regulating circadian rhythms (Dijk & von, 2005;Cajochen et al, 2003).
-The circadian pacemaker in the suprachiasmatic nucleus (SCN) of the hypothalamus and when active it inhibits melatonin secretion in the pineal gland.
+Melatonin is produced in the pineal gland and has an important role in regulating circadian rhythms (Dijk & von, 2005;Cajochen et al, 2003).
+The circadian ‘pacemaker’ is the suprachiasmatic nucleus (SCN) of the hypothalamus and when active it inhibits melatonin secretion in the pineal gland.
 Once melatonin appears in the plasma it enters the brain and binds to melatonin receptors in the hypothalamus, inhibiting its action to reduce melatonin and thus promoting melatonin release.
 Melatonin has both phase-shifting effects, so changing the timing of the biological clock, and direct sleep-facilitating effects.
 Administering exogenous melatonin or analogues such as ramelteon (licensed in the USA) can promote sleep onset.
 A slow release formulation of melatonin has been licensed on the basis of improved sleep continuity and daytime well-being in people aged over 55 years with insomnia.
-Melatonin production is reported to decline with age and to be lower in middle aged and elderly patients with insomnia than in good sleepers (Attenburrow et al, 1996; Dowling et al, 2008; Haimov, 2001; Leger et al, 2004).
-Both beta-adrenergic receptor blockers and NSAIDs inhibit melatonin secretion.
+Melatonin production is reported to decline with age and to be lower in middle-aged and elderly patients with insomnia than in good sleepers (Attenburrow et al, 1996; Dowling et al, 2008; Haimov, 2001; Leger et al, 2004).
+Beta-adrenergic receptor blockers and NSAIDs both inhibit melatonin secretion.

 Underpinning principles – pharmacokinetics

 The principles of the ideal drug for insomnia have been discussed for decades and are outlined in fig 2.
-All licensed drugs for insomnia improve one or more aspects of subjective sleep and some also improve daytime functioning (see below – but note that many drugs have not been evaluated on this parameter).
+All licensed drugs for insomnia improve one or more aspects of subjective sleep, and some also improve daytime functioning (see below – but note that many drugs have not been evaluated on this parameter).